tonomoshia/60DaysOfUdacity/60daysofudacity.md

 Commonly when we are using WHERE with non-numeric data fields, we use the LIKE, NOT, or IN operators.

-Practice Question Using WHERE with Non-Numeric Data Filter the accounts table to include the company name, website, and the primary point of contact (primary_poc) just for the Exxon Mobil company in the accounts table.
+Practice Question: Using WHERE with Non-Numeric Data Filter the accounts table to include the company name, website, and the primary point of contact (primary_poc) just for the Exxon Mobil company in the accounts table.

 ```sql